Using AI Chat

 Be Specific

-The more details you provide, the better the result.
+The more details you provide, the more accurate the generated behavior.

 ❌ Vague: